sws2apps/sws-pocket/README.md

 CPE is a web application, and it is also PWA capable.
 All devices that have up to date browser, depending on which platform it is running can use this web application.

+## CPE Localization

+The translation process for CPE app is handled on [Crowdin](https://crowdin.com/project/cpe-pocket).
+To help with localization, please read the [TRANSLATION](./TRANSLATION.md) guide.

 ## May I contribute?

 Of course!!!
 We are more than happy to receive support from you, if you are very interested to help us.
 Please read our contribution workflow on how to do so.